anand498/Face-Liveness-Detection/README.md

 This project aims at distingusihing images using the methods of depth detection and texture analysis.
 Initially the files for prediction using depth maps will be present.
+##The Dataset used is a personally generated dataset.
+The dataset cannot be shared.
 Project under continuos development.

 Will keep updating the repo.